sb689/sandwichClub/README.md

 - Populate all fields in the layout accordingly

 ## How Do I Complete this Project?
-1)Download the starter code.
+- Download the starter code.
-2)Design the layout for the detail activity so the different elements display in a sensible way.
+- Design the layout for the detail activity so the different elements display in a sensible way.
-3)Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI.
+- Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI.